 A business can implement maximum-security measures by keeping its operating systems updated, current, and fully functional.
 There are numerous windows of opportunity to breach a network when the operating system has passed its prime or has minor glitches in it.

 5. Dedicated Computers

 It’s advisable to use only one computer to store important, sensitive information for a business.
 When several computers hold different pieces of important data, the possibility of someone or something gaining access to the information increases.

 6. Secure Lines

 Voice over Internet Protocol (VoIP) certainly has advantages for a business, but in terms of security, it may not be the best communication choice.
 The nature of VoIP exposes data transmission and information to third parties.
 Using a dedicated, secure line guarantees a business a layer of protection that other communication choices compromise.

 Protecting a business is almost more important than the actual business itself.
 Having confidential and secure information leaked to third parties can be detrimental to your brand and name.
 It’s naïve to not take the right steps in securing your important data- so make sure you look into all of the above.

-This is a guest article by Selena Narayanasamy – she loves all things technology, productivity, entrepreneurship, social media and writing.
+This is a guest article by Selena Narayanasamy – she loves all things technology, productivity, entrepreneurship, social media, and writing.
 She tweets with a coffee in hand, so follow her- @selenavidya or stalk her blog, Esvienne.
-Read our guest blogging rules.